luca1388/obj-functions/README.md

 ```
 `objFilter(obj, callback)` accepts 2 parameters:
 - `obj` is the object to filter
 - `callback` is the function used to filter the object and that loops through all object fields.
 It accepts 2 parameters, the generic object key and the relative value: `callback(key, value)`.
+Callback should return `true` whenever current (key: value) pair should be kept in the returned object result.

 ### Developing